epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTNameValue
+NTNameValue
 --------------------------

-NTNameValue is the EPICS V4 Normative Type that describes a system of name and scalar values.
+NTNameValue is the EPICS |_| 7 Normative Type that describes a system of name and scalar values.

 Its structure is defined to be: